sea-bass/pyrobosim/docs/source/usage/multirobot.rst

 Multirobot Environments
 =======================

-``pyrobosim`` also enables you to run multirobot environments.
+``pyrobosim`` enables you to run multirobot environments.

 Standalone
 ----------

-To run a multirobot world, you can use the standalone option:
+To run a multirobot world, you can try this example:

 ::